Kota

 Ireland’s Taxes Consolidation Act 1997 limits the total value of the tax-relieved pension savings individuals can draw in their lifetime.

-In other words, you can only claim income tax relief for a pension pot of up to €2 million.
+In other words, your employees can only claim income tax relief for a pension pot of up to €2 million.

 The limit applies to pension benefits built through any of the following tax-relieved pension products: